 Guidelines and Description

-Raytheon Company has established a scholarship program to assist employees’ children who plan to continue their education in college.
+Raytheon Scholars is a scholarship program to assist employees’ children who plan to continue their education in college.
 The program supports a wide range of educational options, including vocational and technical training, and associate and bachelor’s degrees.
 Scholarships are offered for full-time study at an accredited institution of the student’s choice.

-The scholarship program is administered by Scholarship Management Services, a department of Scholarship America.
+The scholarship program is administered by Scholarship America.
 Awards are granted on the basis of performance in and out of school and are competitive.

 Dependent children of active employees who work 20 hours or more per week, and have at least one year of service with the company by the application deadline, are eligible to apply for scholarships through the program.
 Dependent children include unmarried, natural or legally adopted children, stepchildren, and any other children for whom the employee has been appointed legal guardian.
 All children must be under the age of 24.

 Maximum eligibility is three years.
-Students must have received a high school diploma as of September 1, 2012.
+Students must have received a high school diploma as of September 1, 2014.
+Current high school seniors are not eligible.

 Payment of Scholarship Awards

 Applicants are responsible for gathering and submitting all necessary information.
-Applications are evaluated on the information supplied; therefore, please answer all questions as completely as possible.
+Applications are evaluated based on the information supplied.

 Incomplete applications will not be evaluated.
 All information received is considered confidential and is reviewed only by Scholarship America.